 Press the ball onto to a paint stir stick.

-Make sure the stick goes all the way to the top of the ball, and that the ball is firmly stuck to the stick.
+Make sure the stick goes all the way to the top of the Model Magic shape, and that the shape is firmly stuck to the stick.

-Allow to dry for 72 hours.
+Allow the Model Magic to dry for 72 hours.

 Students will be able to:

-Work independently and self-regulate;
+work independently and self-regulate;

-Share their ideas with peers; and
+share their ideas with peers;

 Place all the decorative materials in the centre of a table for easy access.

 Introduce the idea of creating a word wand - something special to hunt for words.